Boiler issues being repaired at Abingdon regional jail

-ABINGDON, Va. — Boiler issues at the Southwest Virginia Regional Jail in Abingdon, which left the facility without hot water, were expected to be fixed late Tuesday.
+ABINGDON, Va. — Boiler issues which left the Southwest Virginia Regional Jail in Abingdon without hot water were expected to be resolved late Tuesday.

 By Friday afternoon, the second boiler was having similar issues and needed to be shut down.
-Clear said emergency procedures were placed into action and an emergency purchase of replacement boilers was made.
-The replacements were expected to be delivered and installed Monday, but a delay kept them from being delivered and installed late Tuesday, Clear said.
+Clear said emergency procedures were put into action and replacement boilers purchased.
+The replacements were expected to be delivered and installed Monday, but a delay kept them from being delivered and installed until late Tuesday, Clear said.

 Post a comment as